Monetize Your Music On YouTube Without 1,000 Views

 The sky isn’t even the limit.
 Space isn’t the limit.

-The limit is thinking there is a limit at all.
+The limit is thinking there is no limit at all.

 Good luck!